 Nike putters were just gaining in credibility and popularity when the US Sports giant decided to stop making golf clubs in 2017.
 Their putters had been rather poor quality to start with, but thanks to hiring putter designers and club makers from other companies, Nike's putters were becoming a more accepted brand among elite players.

 Nike pretty much launched itself as a golf brand when Tiger Woods first came on the scene in 1997.
 Prior to that they had few models of drivers, irons and putters that could compete with top manufacturers.

-Since then Nike have steadily improved the quality of their offering and their Method and Method Core Putters, launched in 2010 and 2011, have been well received by touring professionals.
-In 2009 Lucas Glover won the US Open and in 2010 Stewart Cink won the Open with Method putters, which also helped to lend credibility to the ranges.
+Nike's Method and Method Core Putters, launched in 2010 and 2011, were well received by touring professionals.
+In 2009 Lucas Glover won the US Open and in 2010 Stewart Cink won the Open with Method putters, which helped to lend credibility to the ranges.

 Click on the links below for an unbiased review of each Nike design (inactive links are for putters pending review - check back soon!)

 A minimalist anser head that looks just a little lightweight.
 The roll is pure and the feel is good.